mayerrobert/jmurmel/lambda/README.md

 esp. around +/-NaN, +/-Infinity, division by zero and so on.

 The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double) and strings.
 String literals are 2000 chars max length.
-(Strings have very limited support.)

 Lambdas are dynamic, i.e. no lexical closures (yet?).